wizelineacademy/academy-go-q12021/README.md

 Open your preferred HTTP client (Postman, Insomnia, ...) and make desired calls to `http://localhost:8081/v1/movies` and `http://localhost:8081/v1/sync/movies`

+_Note: If you don't want to get your own OMDb API Key, please send a message to @aruizea on Keybase_

 ## Introduction

 Thank you for participating in the Golang Bootcamp course!